top of page

 Heidi Ropa Head Shot 2020.jpg

 Heidi Elder Ropa is a community educator and restorative justice practitioner.
 Heidi taught community-based yoga classes for seven years before transitioning to work with an Episcopal School Partnership in Haiti.
-The work in Haiti, ignited Heidi's determination to listen to and align resources with community-based leadership.
+The work in Haiti ignited Heidi's determination to listen to and align resources with community-based leadership.
 This experience reinforced her belief that people and communities have the collective wisdom they need to thrive when resources align to support their work.

 In recent years, Heidi received her certification with the UW Health Mindfulness Teacher Program and assisted Dr. Carmen Alonso with the Path of Freedom class offered at Fox Lake Correctional Facility.
 Education and creating healing spaces are common threads weaving through her work.